Indicia-Team/warehouse/UPGRADE-v2.md

 ```

-3. When the script is done and you are ready to proceed with the upgrade,
+5. When the script is done and you are ready to proceed with the upgrade,
    notify your users and take your client websites offline.
-4. Copy over the latest version of the warehouse, replacing existing files.
+6. Copy your version of the warehouse over the live version, replacing existing
+   files.
-5. Delete the following files:
+7. Delete the following files:
-   * modules/cache_builder/db/version_2_0_0/201809042100_location_index_field.sql
-   * modules/cache_builder/db/version_2_0_0/201811071506_cache_table_new_fields.sql
    * modules/cache_builder/db/version_2_0_0/201811071507_cache_table_updates.sql
    * modules/cache_builder/db/version_2_0_0/201811071512_new_cache_indexes.sql
    * modules/cache_builder/db/version_2_0_0/201811081048_cache_occurrences_view.sql
    * modules/spatial_index_builder/db/version_2_0_0/201811141205_drop_index_table.sql
-6. Visit the warehouse home page and run the upgrade.
+8. Visit the warehouse home page and run the upgrade.
-7. Run the following script, replacing #datetime# with the date and time of the
+9. Run the following script, replacing #datetime# with the date and time of the
    server system clock before you started (YYYY-MM-DD hh:mm:ss format):

 ```sql